PHOTOX/qdyn/README.md

 ## TODO
 Imaginary-time propagation and real-time propagation in 1D are finished and tested.
 Extension of RT to multiple states is currently under progress.
-*1) Diagonalization of the H_el for nstates>1
+*0) Correct rotation matrix for ad. trans and testing with Tully!
-*2) On the fly diag when field is used
+*1) On the fly diag when field is used - to be tested
-3) Add rotation matrix for propagation expH1
+2) Add rotation matrix for propagation expH1
-4) Add autocorrelation function to the analyze scripts
+3) Add autocorrelation function to the analyze scripts
-5) Add imaginary absorption potential
+4) Add imaginary absorption potential

 ## small TODO list
-*1) adpat analyze programs to changes in dynamics
-2) change input in README.md
+1) change input in README.md
-3) convert diabatic to adiabatic populations
-4) initial state selection in the input for loading wave function
+2) initial state selection in the input for loading wave function
-5) add -llapack to the fftw compilation script
-6) rename wf keyword to generate wf
+3) rename wf keyword to generate wf